Battle of St Fagans: Background

-The battle
+Battle

+Early on the morning of 8 May, Parliamentarian scouts made contact with the Royalist army about 3 km outside St Fagans.
+Horton quickly deployed his troops outside the village, taking command of the centre which contained most of the infantry.
+The cavalry and dragoons were split between the left wing led by John Okey, and the right under Nathaniel Barton, with two small mixed units or "Forlorn hopes" directly in front.

+Laugharne formed up his forces along a wooded ridge 1.2 km northwest of the village.
 A stream known as the Nant Dowlais separated the two armies.
-In the early morning, Laugharne sent 500 infantry across the stream to attack Horton's centre, hoping to take the Parliamentarians by surprise inside the village.
+Shortly before 8:00 am, Laugharne sent 500 infantry across the stream to attack Horton's centre, hoping to take the Parliamentarians by surprise inside the village.
 This advance guard was routed by a charge by some of Horton's cavalry, and the Parliamentarians were able to deploy in the open.

 The battle now became general in the open area to the north west of the village.
 In the centre, high hedges hampered Horton's horsemen, but Okey's dragoons forced both Royalist wings back.
 Eventually, Parliamentarian horse under Major Bethel were able to make a charge against the Royalist left and rear.
 The Royalists panicked and broke.
 Over 200 of Laugharne's men were killed and another 3,000 were taken prisoner.

-The legend that the river Ely ran red with blood may be an exaggeration given the casualties, but the veteran parliamentarian advantage in horses meant they were able to repeatedly rout numerically superior numbers on the Royalist side.